Associate Professor of Theology and Latino/Latina Ministry

 Hope: Promise, Possibility, and Fullfillment.
-(Co-editor with Richard Lennan, Paulist Press, 2013)
+(Co-edited with Richard Lennan, Paulist Press, 2013)

 “Resistiendo al Feminicidio, Interrogando la Salvación” In La Teología de la Liberación en Prospectiva.
 Tomo I – Trabajos Científicos.
 Ed.
 Fundación Amerindia.
 Montevideo, Uruguay: Doble clic, 2012: 718-726. e-book.

 “Feminicide and the Reinvention of Religious Practices” In Women, Wisdom, and Witness: Engaging Contexts in Conversation.
 Edited by Rosemary P. Carbine and Kathleen J. Dolphin.
 Collegeville,MN: Liturgical Press, 2012: 61-74.

 “Latina Theology” In Liberation Theologies in the United States: An Introduction.
 Edited by Stacey M. Floyd-Thomas and Anthony B. Pinn.
 New York: NYU Press, 2010: 61-85.